ŽS series 812: Service

 Šinobus was operated by Serbian Railways (ŽS) on several local lines until 2016, mainly in Vojvodina.
 Due to their age, ŽS class 812 were replaced by the new ŽS series 711 diesel multiple units.
 There are some 30 railbuses in inventory but only five or six are operational.

 A number of JŽ series 812 have been operated by Croatian Railways (HŽ) as HŽ series 7221 but they are no longer in service.

 It stands for one of the most popular railway vehicles in the former Yugoslavia.

+Curiosity

+There also exists a special version of this vehicle.
+It is painted blue and is used as a track measure train.
+It is located in Zagreb, on "Ranžirni Kolodvor" and used occasionally to monitor track on branch lines.